SilentFrogNet/mercurius/README.md

   * Images with Exif data (jpg/jpeg, tiff)

+## Difference From original (Martorella's version)

+  * Ported to Python 3.
+  * Changed discovery module to use googlesearch library instead of http.client
+  * Added Exif Metadata extractor for images
+  * Fixed MSOfficeXMLExtractor to work also with xlsx and pptx
+  * Refactored MyParser to extract more data
+  * Modernized a bit...

 ## Dependencies:

 All dependencies are excluded again, due to incompatibility with Python 3.